zrqiao/zrqiao.github.io/_pages/teaching.md

 nav: true
 ---

-## Conference presentations
+## Upcoming

-I gave a contributed talk on multi-task and differentiable learning for molecular electronic structure on the ML4Molecules workshop at NeurIPS 2020, Dec.
-12;
+ACS Spring 2022 - Sci-Mix Session

-* Slides
+## Past conference and seminar presentations

-* The recording should be publicly available soon on the <a href="https://ml4molecules.github.io/">Workshop website</a>
+Invited talk on quantum-chemistry-informed geometric learning as part of the <a href="https://www.cmu.edu/aced/sciML.html">Scientific Machine Learning Webinar Series</a> at CMU, Jan.
+13, 2022

-## Journal clubs & seminars
+Talk at <a href="https://www.nyas.org/events/2021/ai-in-chemical-biology-new-frontiers/">AI in Chemical Biology: New Frontiers</a> webinar, Mar.
+17, 2021

-An archive for my past journal presentations.
-Older materials will be collected in due time.
+Contributed talk on multi-task and differentiable learning for molecular electronic structure on the ML4Molecules workshop at NeurIPS 2020, Dec.
+12, 2020

-*
+* Slides and recording  <a href="https://ml4molecules.github.io/">Workshop website</a>

 ## Teaching